- — Kosher, Non-GMO, Organic, Raw, Sproutable, Vegan

 - — Good Source of Dietary Fiber, Iron and Calcium

-Organic Kamut grain is a type of durum wheat, and in Central Asia, they mostly call it Khorasan wheat.
-It’s a whole grain that used to be popular centuries ago.
-It’s said it was served to the pharaohs of Ancient Egypt and archeologists find some of it in their pyramids.
+Organic Kamut grain is a type of durum wheat, also known as Khorasan wheat.
+This whole grain was served to the pharaohs of Ancient Egypt, and it carries its popularity ever since.
 Today, Food To Live brings this food of the old nobility to your table.
 Our Organic Wheat is nutritious, delicious, and an excellent addition to any healthy diet.

 Benefits of the Diet